 To help close the loop between support and engineering, both Atlassian and Zendesk offer a native integration that connects the two platforms.
 It's designed to create a direct line of communication, allowing information to flow from a customer ticket to a development issue and back again.

 Basically, once you install it from the Atlassian Marketplace, the integration adds a Jira app directly into the Zendesk agent interface.
-This little panel is where all the action happens.
+This panel is where the collaboration happens.

 Here's a quick look at what it can do:

-• Link tickets to existing issues.
-If a customer reports a known bug, the support agent can use the app to search for the Jira issue that’s already tracking it.
-They can then link the Zendesk ticket, adding another customer's voice to the bug report without creating a duplicate task for engineering.
+Link tickets to existing issues.
+If a customer reports a known bug, the support agent can use the app to search for the Jira issue that's already tracking it.
+They can then link the Zendesk ticket, adding another customer's voice to the bug report while maintaining a clean engineering backlog.

-• Create new issues from scratch.
+Create new issues from scratch.
 When a customer finds a new bug, the agent can create a Jira issue right from the Zendesk ticket.
-This automatically pulls in key information like the ticket summary and description, saving the agent from having to copy and paste everything over.
+This automatically pulls in key information like the ticket summary and description, saving the agent time and ensuring accuracy.

-• Keep data in sync.
+Keep data in sync.
 The connection works both ways.
-When an engineer updates the status of a Jira issue (say, from "In Progress" to "Done") or leaves a comment, that information can be sent back to the linked Zendesk ticket.
+When an engineer updates the status of a Jira issue or leaves a comment, that information can be sent back to the linked Zendesk ticket.
 This gives the support agent a heads-up on the progress without them ever having to leave Zendesk.

 The setup itself is pretty straightforward.
 It just involves installing the app and connecting both accounts so they have permission to talk to each other.